AleksandrHovhannisyan/aleksandrhovhannisyan.com/src/_posts/2021-07-11-62-5-percent-font-size-trick/index.md

 At this point, you may be a little suspicious.
 We scaled the root font size down, but then we scaled it back up for the body—doesn't that defeat the whole purpose of scaling the root font size down in the first place?

 The important thing to understand is that the root font size (on the `html` element) need not be the same as the font size on the `body` element.
-In this case, we have a root font size of `10px` because we scaled the `html` font size down to 62.5% of the browser's font size, but we did this solely for the convenience of translating pixels into rems.
+In this case, we have a root font size of `10px` because we scaled the `html` font size down to 62.5% of the user agent's font size, but we did this solely for the convenience of translating pixels into rems.
 Our body font size—all of the visible text on the page—is still scaled back up to an effective font size of `16px` so that it matches the browser's font size.

 These are just two ways of looking at the same equation.
 Before, we would've had to perform this calculation to express a target pixel font size in rems: